ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 5   | Azul Prime VM       | x86_64       | 1.657
 6   | Eclipse OpenJ9 VM   | x86_64       | 1.771

-**Note:** The first in the row is the most eco-friendly JVM, while the last in the row consumes the most energy.
+**Note:** Based on the central tendency of the data, the first in the row can be considered the most eco-friendly JVM, while the last in the row consumes the most energy.

 > The Renaissance benchmark suite was excluded from this analysis because it cannot run on the Native Image.